 - Merchant identity fraud, the setting up of a merchant account for a fraudulent business

-A merchant must do whatever is possible to prevent the theft of data and to ensure that customer transactions are secure.
+A merchant must do whatever is possible to prevent the theft of data and to ensure customers’ transaction security.
 Using a robust, full-featured and security-conscious payment gateway is an essential part of that.

 Other fraud protection tools you may need to consider include IP geolocation, email identity verification, reverse address lookup and more.

-When payment industry players work together, data security can be built into every level of every transaction.
+Thus, when payment industry players work together, data security protects every level of the transaction.
 At United Thinkers, nothing is more important to us than protecting the data that goes through our gateway.
 May we help you protect yourself from illegal hacking?